MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 ### -CoreSharingCapability

-Determines what level of sharing is available for the SharePoint Sites (Does not include OneDrive sites)
+Determines what level of sharing is available for SharePoint sites (not including OneDrive sites).

 The valid values are: